robhami/ZTM_REACT/11_error_boundary.md

 ## Error Boundary ##

-If error in component there wasnt an easy way to fix it.
+In previous versions of React, if error in component there wasn't an easy way to fix it.

-Create file called ErroBoundary.js in Components:
+Create file called ErrorBoundary.js in Components:

 ```javascript
 import React, { Component } from 'react';